 Swedish design knows no bounds

 Pioneers in the Swedish design field included industrial designer Sixten Sason and textile designer Märta Måås-Fjetterström, who early in the 20th century began adopting an engineering-driven design approach.
-After the Second World War, Swedish design started to have a greater impact: the leading names were furniture designer Bruno Mathsson, textile designer Astrid Sampe and graphic designer Anders Beckman, who later founded the Beckmans College of Design.
+After World War II, Swedish design started to have a greater impact: the leading names were furniture designer Bruno Mathsson, textile designer Astrid Sampe and graphic designer Anders Beckman, who later founded the Beckmans College of Design.
 Besides the Scandinavian design aspect, a distinguishing feature of Swedish design over the years has been a socially oriented style reflecting people’s situation in life.

 Swedish furniture design has been extremely successful, with everything from stick-back, Windsor-style chairs – which remain extremely popular – to more sophisticated but still practical pieces.

-Swedish crafts are more vital and boast a wider range of expression today than just about ever before.
-You can now find everything from traditional crafts, with glass and Sami handicrafts two of the most popular styles, to exciting contemporary designs and materials.
+Swedish crafts are more vital and boast a wider range of expression today than ever before.
+You can find everything from traditional crafts, with glass and Sami handicrafts two of the most popular styles, to exciting contemporary designs and materials.
 One reason for this diversity is a tendency to question the established approaches that used to be prevalent at Swedish craft colleges.

 Commenting on our times